amnezia-vpn/win-split-tunnel/README.md

 The registered image data structure is used to maintain a set of device paths.

-A single instance identifies all executable images that should be excluded from the tunnel.
+A single instance identifies all executable images that should either be excluded from or explicitly included in the tunnel, depending on the configured mode.
 Said instance is shared between IOCTL handlers and the process management subsystem.

 ## Driver states